Calvin-Data-Science/data202/web/index.md

 The overall grade distribution will be:

-* Labs (20%): weekly practice with basic computational tools.
+* Labs (15%): weekly practice with basic computational tools.
 Graded by completion, due at noon the day after the lab (typically Saturday at noon, since labs will typically be Fridays).
 SOLO OR PAIR?
-* Homeworks (20%): weekly deeper practice.
+* Homeworks (15%): weekly deeper practice.
+* Quizzes (10%): regular short concept checks.
 * Project 1 (20%): replicate and critique some real-world data science (details below)
 * Project 2 (30%): ask and answer your own data science question (details below)
 * Participation in class discussions: (5%)
 * Feedback and participation in improving the course: (5%, including 1% for *visiting my office hours at least once* during the first 3 weeks)

-No student who submits something thoughtful (even if incorrect) for every assignment, on time, will receive a grade lower than a B-.

-Late assignments will not be accepted.
+Late assignments will receive a 0.
+The lowest 3 of each of labs and homeworks will be dropped.

 My current philosophy of assessment is that it should primarily be useful to you, the student.
 So the large majority of the numeric grading done in this course will be based on completion: on-time submissions to labs and homeworks that pass the automated tests and reflect an honest attempt to answer all questions will receive full credit.